22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

 The solar assist mode makes it easy for the rider to pedal.
 Instead of pressing hard on the pedals, the solar energy makes riding effortless and enjoyable.

-If the rider wishes to extract more benefit - the throttle mode is always available where the rider does not pedal and the entire energy is offered from the battery and the solar panel.
-However, the battery would get discharged in this mode.
+If the rider wishes to extract maximum benefit - the throttle mode is always available where the rider does not pedal and the entire energy is offered from the battery and the solar panel.
+However, the battery would get discharged at the maximum rate in this mode and the distance range would drop down to typically 15 km.
+Cruise mode is a special mode under throttle where the rider can travel at a steady constant speed that can offer slightly better efficiency (range is typically 20 km)

 A: It depends on the riding style: